summu1993/sudoku-assignment/README.md

           is valid or not

     API contracts:
-        1. Backend architeture has been written with scalabilty in mind by provided a reverse proxy feature where this current repo will act as entry point and decide where to forward the request
+        1. Backend architeture has been written with scalabilty in mind by provided a reverse proxy feature where this current repo will act as entry
+           point and decide where to forward the request

         2. We can further enhance this feature and add authorization checks or rate limiting for a user.

         curl https://sudoku-go-test.herokuapp.com/v1/sudoku --header 'Service: check'

+        possible values of Service
+          i)  solve (solve header will route to /v1/solve/sudoku ) ii) check (check header will route to /v1/check/sudoku )

+          /v1/check/sudoku - is the endpoint consumed by Frontend

         header Service is mandatory, as redirection logic is decided from Service header only (for now)

-        Steps to run it locally
+        `Steps to run it locally`
         Run these commands

         go mod tidy